 What are their learning needs?
 How will they view and complete training?
 What types of training are they familiar with?
 How comfortable are they with technology and online systems?
 How difficult is it to use the LMS?

-Would they prefer a system that manages only online workforce training courses, or would they prefer a system that manages all different types of training (instructor-led, field-based, video, elearning, etc.) in a blended learning solution?
+Would they prefer a system that manages only online workforce training courses, or would they prefer a system that manages all different types of training (including instructor-led, field-based, video, eLearning, etc.) in a blended learning solution?